 There are, in fact, some polyamide fibers that are not synthetic.
 The term ‘polyamide fiber’ refers to a fiber made of linear macromolecules with recurring peptide bonds.
 At least 85% of these bonds join to aliphatic or cycloaliphatic units.
 For those of us who don’t speak science, the term defines a pretty broad range of fibers, some of which occur naturally.
 Proteins, including silk and wool, are an example of a naturally occurring polyamide fiber.
-But again, when polyamide is listed in the fabric composition of a garment, it’s referring to the synthetic fiber that is nylon plastic.
+But again, when polyamide fabric is listed in the fabric composition of a garment, it’s referring to the synthetic fiber that is nylon plastic.

 what are some sustainable alternatives to nylon/polyamide?